CerfVert94/nRF9160_SD/README.md

 For a fast implementation, the code was written without any consideration in regards to readability or whatever it helps readers to understand the code.<br>
 Write functionality is unsupported as well.<br>

+It urgently needs a refactoring, a clean-up and pinout description to make understand how it works,<br>
-It needs a urgent refactoring and clean-up but but this is unlikely to happen as the author doesn't have the microcontroller in his possession anymore.<br>
+but this is unlikely to happen as the author doesn't have the microcontroller to test it in his possession anymore.<br>